CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/PowerShell/execute-powershell-script/execute-powershell-script-block-1.md

 - If a session already exists but is closed, the session will be opened and used when the block runs.
 - If a session already exists and is open, the session will used the block runs.

-For information on how to explicitly close a connection, please see [Closing Sessions][].
+For information on how to explicitly close a session, please see [Closing Sessions][].

 ### Closing Sessions

 Sessions can be explicitly closed by setting [Close Session][Close Session Property] to `true`.
 This causes the session to be closed after the [Script][Script Property] has been executed.

-For information on how to open a connection, please see [Opening Sessions][].
+For information on how to open a session, please see [Opening Sessions][].

 ### Known Limitations